alexmorgad0/lisbon_housing_transport_analysis/README.md

 **Key Insights**
 - Housing prices drop noticeably as distance from the city center increases.
-- Several outliers exist — towns far from the center with unexpectedly high prices.
+- Several outliers exist, towns far from the center with unexpectedly high prices.
 - Average public transport time (~60 min) is more than double the average car time (~27 min).
 - Most listings cluster within 20–40 km of the city center.
 ---